readbeyond/aeneas/wiki/INSTALL.md

 Uninstall Python 3 if you do not need it.
 Otherwise, edit your system path so that Python 2.7 is found first.

-#### Manual Procedure Step 5: Install Python modules
+#### Manual Procedure Step 5: Install Python packages

-There are three Python modules required by **aeneas** to run:
+There are three Python packages required by **aeneas** to run:
 `BeautifulSoup4`, `lxml`, and `NumPy`.

-To install these modules, open a Windows command prompt and execute the following:
+To install these packages, open a Windows command prompt and execute the following:

 ```
 conda install setuptools -y --no-deps